Published June 2026 · Jason Ellis, Operations Director

 For general contractors: equipment specs, COI verification, phase sign-off criteria, and OSHA silica standards.

-Read the GC checklist →Habitation Readiness Standards
+Read the GC checklist →Post-Construction Cleaning St. Louis

 Why DIY methods fail and what permanent extraction actually requires.